Zulko/verbiage/scripts/instructions/en/word_response.md

 The player is trying to guess the secret word "{{secret_word}}".
 They proposed the word "{{player_word}}".

 Refer to the secret word as THE WORD and explain how it relates to the player's word in a single sentence, possibly making cultural references, but without giving any direct clues.
-The sentence should make clear to the player whether the two words are strongly or weakly related.
-Try to
+The sentence should make clear to the player whether the two words are strongly or weakly or not at all related.

 Here are some examples:
 - secret word: ALIEN, player word: SAUCER, response: "THE WORD might use a SAUCER to go places"